Wordsy: The Game for People Who Love Epic Words

 With the cards all in place, you may begin.

-Everyone tries to deduce a word from the random assortment of letters.
+Everyone tries to unscramble letters and deduce a word from the random letter cards.

 The first person to find a word flips over the game’s timer.